-Arne was now going to teach in my old school in Malmö once again and Mother was in the hospital for psychiatric treatment.
-After giving up on her career as a photographer, it seemed as if she simply gave up.
-Mother had to be the star, and when she ceased to be one, the light went out.
+My stepfather was now going to teach in my old school in Malmö once again, but Mother was in the hospital for psychiatric treatment.
+After giving up on her career as a photographer, she was no more the prima donna, it seemed as if she simply gave up on living.
+Mother had become used to being the star, and when she ceased to be one, the light went out.

 There had been no better solution to our family problems.
-We had been separated by circumstances that nobody could have prevented and now that we were back in our beloved home in Malmö, it was so incredibly sad that Mother wasn’t holding up.
-She had once been the most wonderful mother, the kind of mother children dream of having.
+We had been separated by circumstances that nobody could have prevented and now that we were back in our beloved home in Malmö, it was so incredibly sad that Mother could not share our relief and happiness She had once been the most wonderful mother, the kind of mother children dream of having.
 I loved her.
 I was proud of her.
 But she broke from the weight of some unseen burden.

 Who destroyed her the beautiful butterfly